-- 4. Research to support the investigation of loggerhead turtle behavior in the Mid-Atlantic (via satellite tagging or other means) to understand their seasonal movements, vertical habitat utilization, and how and where interactions with dredge gear are occurring.
-This priority topic also includes monitoring of scallop dredge and scallop trawl operations, and the development of further gear modifications if monitoring should indicate current designs are not eliminating the threat or harm to sea turtles or are resulting in unacceptable scallop catch loss. - 5.
-Research aimed at describing the occurrence, as well as understanding the mechanisms, of processes that affect scallop product quality and marketability (i.e., scallops with grey meats or evidence of disease).
-Research should also include evaluation of the potential magnitude of impacts on scallop mortality from scallops discarded at sea and not landed due to meat quality issues.
+5. Research to support the investigation of loggerhead turtle behavior in the Mid-Atlantic (via satellite tagging or other means) to understand their seasonal movements, vertical habitat utilization, and how and where interactions with scallop dredge gear are occurring.
+This includes monitoring of scallop dredge and scallop trawl operations, exploring possible linkages between turtles and disease/parasites in scallops, and the development of further gear modifications if monitoring should indicate current designs are not eliminating the threat or harm to sea turtles or are resulting in unacceptable reductions in scallop catch.